fetch-the-dev/freelance/README.md

 This is just my personal site.
 I use it to test different web tools and services while figuring out what works best for client projects.
 It’s also a simple way to show what I do as a freelance web developer working with design agencies.

 ### Why I Made This
-- **Sandbox:** I try out services like Google Analytics, Maze.co, and other tools to see how they work before recommending them to clients.
+- **Sandbox:** I try out services like Google Analytics, Maze.co, and other tools to see how my experiments work before recommending them to clients.
 - **Developer Experiments:** Sometimes I test simple solutions, like using Google Analytics for basic site downtime monitoring.
 It’s not perfect, but it’s a quick way to keep an eye on things.
 - **Freelance Work:** The page itself is intended to be clean, professional, and designed to be straightforward.